How to Install VMware Workstation 17 on Linux Mint 21

 By default, the hardware version of the virtual machine is configured with the latest version of the Workstation software.
 If you plan to install one of the older Windows systems, don’t forget to change the hardware compatibility version.

-Since Windows 10 is an up-to-date operating system, configure the hardware version as the latest.
+Since Windows 10 is an up-to-date operating system, the hardware version should be configured to the latest.

 Step 4